 So is the underlying price, X is the strike price, σ represents volatility, r is the continuously compounded risk-free interest rate, t is the time to expiration, and q is the continuously compounded dividend yield.
 N(x) is the standard normal cumulative distribution function.
 The formulas for d1 and d2 are given as:

-To calculate the Greeks we use the Black-Scholes option pricing model.
+To calculate the Greeks in option we use the Black-Scholes option pricing model.
 Delta and Gamma are calculated as:

 Example – In the example below, we have used the determinants of the BS model to compute the Greeks in options.

 At an underlying price of 1615.45 the price of a call option is 21.6332.
 If we were to increase the price of the underlying by Rs.
-1, the change in the price of the call, put and values of the Greeks is as given below.
+1, the change in the price of the call, put and values of the Greeks in the option is as given below.

 As can be observed, the Delta of the call option in the first table was 0.5579.
 Hence, given the definition of delta, we can expect the price of the call option to increase approximately by this value when the price of the underlying increases by Rs.1.
 The new price of the call option is 22.1954 which is